AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 Introduction

-This application note describes the procedure for reset and low-power mode transitions in Infineon TRAVEO™ T2G family CYT2/CYT3/CYT4 series devices to ensure RAM retention.
+This application note describes the procedure for reset and low-power mode transitions in devices from the Infineon TRAVEO™ T2G family, specifically devices from the CYT2/CYT3/CYT4/CYT6 series devices to ensure RAM retention.

 In these devices, a reset is performed asynchronously regardless of the RAM access status.
 Therefore, if a reset occurs during operation, the RAM data might be lost.
-In addition, if the device power mode transitions from active to low power, you should follow the appropriate procedure for RAM retention.
+In addition, if the device power mode transitions from active to low power, follow the appropriate procedure for RAM retention.
 This document describes the procedures to ensure RAM data retention after a software reset or low-power mode transition.
-However, in Hibernate mode, the RAM data cannot be retained.
-Therefore, the RAM data should be transferred to the application flash once.
-After returning to Active mode, it is necessary to return the RAM data from the application flash to RAM.
+However, in the Hibernate mode, the RAM data cannot be retained and therefore it should be transferred to the application flash once.
+After returning to the Active mode, it is necessary to return the RAM data from the application flash to RAM.
 In this case, the transition data is defined as backup memory data.

-To understand the functionality described and terminology used in this application note, see the "SRAM Interface" and "Work Flash" chapter of the architecture technical reference manual (TRM).
+To understand the functionality described and terminology used in this application note, see the "SRAM Interface" and "Work Flash" chapters of the architecture reference manual .

 Reset procedure